|

 Follow up: Hacker Gains Access To WordPress.com Servers, Site Source Code Exposed

 Follow up from: Hacker Gains Access To WordPress.com Servers Tech Crunch: WordPress.com has revealed that someone has gained root-access (“low-level,” as in deep) to several of its servers this morning and that VIP customers’ source code was accessible.
-WordPress.com VIP customers are all on “code red” and in the process of changing all the passwords/API keys they’ve left in the source code. ...
+WordPress.com VIP customers are all on “code red” and in the process of changing all the passwords/API keys they’ve left in the source code.
+“Tough note to communicate today: Automattic had a low-level (root) break-in to several of our servers, and potentially anything on those servers could have been revealed. ...

 Hacker Gains Access To WordPress.com Servers